Lchochua/Macro_Sectoral_Analysis/README.md

 1. The first notebook covers macroeconomic and business environment analysis.
 2. The second notebook provides a sectoral overview.
-3. The third notebook is dedicated to analyzing industry-specific insights, with a particular focus on women's participation in the economy.
+3. The third notebook is dedicated to analyzing industry-specific insights.

 ### Technical Requirements